Kizza Besigye: 2021 elections

-Besigye opted not to run for presidency in the forthcoming elections saying he will lead the opposition in plan ‘B’ to cause change in the country.
-He is going to ally himself with the main opponent of Museveni Bobi Wine to help him win the 2021 elections.
+Besigye opted not to run for president in the 2021 elections, saying he would lead the opposition in "plan B" to cause change in the country.
+He allied himself with Museveni's main opponent, Bobi Wine.
 After the 2021 elections Besigye launched the people's front for transition, an umbrella movement with a common goal of causing change in Uganda.